How to Treat Wry Neck in Chickens: Symptoms and Treatment

 This post may contain affiliate links, see my disclosure policy for more information.

-Birds with wry neck cannot hold their heads up on their own and as it progressively gets worse, affected birds start to fall over or lie on their backs unable to walk freely on their own.
-They can die if they are not treated and that's not what anyone wants.
+Birds with wry neck cannot hold their heads up on their own.
+As the condition progressively worsens, affected birds start to fall over or lie on their backs, unable to walk freely.
+Without intervention, this condition can be fatal – something no chicken keeper wants to face.

 Get updates & freebies delivered to your inbox!